SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/01-Introduction-To-ORM.md

 [image assetsSrc="Java-ORM-Fundamentals-3.png" /]

-Applyng this approach in this diagram, the `Student` and `Employee` classes are created first.
+By applying, this approach in this diagram, the `Student` and `Employee` classes are created first.

 The Entity Framework then handles their conversion to database entries.